Jakarta Standard Tag Library: Specification

+General Responsibilities

 JSTL provides an effective way to embed logic within a JSP page without using embedded Java code directly.
 The use of a standardized tag set, rather than breaking in and out of Java code, leads to more maintainable code and enables separation of concerns between the development of the application code and user interface.

+Tag Library Descriptor

-There are a total of six JSTL tag library descriptors:
+There are a total of six JSTL Tag Library Descriptors: